ag3ntsc4rn/ciso-newsletter/README.md

-# ciso-newsletter
+# CISO Newsletter

-CISO newsletter powered by the AI agent -> tools -> handoffs design
+A curated newsletter for CISOs, powered by an AI-driven agent, leveraging tools and seamless handoffs to deliver the latest security insights and trends.